UplandsDynamic/simple-photo-management/README.md

   - `docker-compose-example.yml` - save as docker-compose.yml
   - `config/nginx/spm-example.config` - save as spm.conf
+  - `config/.env.docker` - save as .env.docker (this is the frontend client configuration)

 - Create the following directories in the application's root directory.
 These are for persistent storage (i.e. they persist even after the app server & client containers have been stopped, started, deleted, upgraded):

-  - `photo_directory` - this is the directory where copies of your original images will be stored.
+  - `mkdir photo_directory` - this is the directory where copies of your original images will be stored.
   - `mkdir media` - this is the directory where the processed images will be stored.
   - `mkdir static` - this is the directory where static content will be stored (including the client code).
   - `mkdir postgres` - this is the directory where the database will be located.